Last updated on May 12, 2026

 Archmage of Runes rewards you every time you cast a spell by letting you draw a card—yes, really.
 Even better, it makes your spells cost less, which snowballs into huge turns.
 Load your deck with cheap cantrips like Opt or Preordain and watch the card advantage flow.

 Archmage Emeritus is a straightforward powerhouse.
 Every time you cast an instant or sorcery, you get to draw a card, turning nearly every spell into a cantrip.
 That makes it perfect for chaining together spells and digging deeper into your deck.
-What really sets it apart is its magecraft ability, which also triggers when you copy a spell—not just when you cast it.
+What really sets it apart is drawing when you copy a spell, too.
 That small difference makes it stronger than Archmage of Runes since copying effects like Reverberate or Double Vision keep the value flowing.

 #7.
 Arclight Phoenix

 A Pioneer staple and one of the best win conditions for red decks, Arclight Phoenix is possibly the best instance of phoenix creatures’ abilities to recur themselves from the graveyard.
-A 3/2 with flying and haste is already a pretty good rate for 4 mana, and once you factor in that it’ll whip right into play after casting a handful of cantrips, its value can’t be denied.
+A 3/2 with flying and haste is already a pretty good rate for 4 mana, and you can't deny the value of whipping it right into play after casting a handful of cantrips.
 In fact, you can easily loot it into your graveyard from your hand with an instant and you’re already a third of the way there!

 #6.
 Arcane Bombardment